pranavsrathod/ImageCompression/README.md

-# DCT vs DWT Image Compression – CS576 Assignment 3
+# DCT vs DWT Image Compression

 This project compares image compression techniques using **Discrete Cosine Transform (DCT)** and **Discrete Wavelet Transform (DWT)**.
 It processes a 512x512 RGB image and demonstrates how compression affects image quality by progressively using fewer coefficients.